i-chandanpatel/Java/README.md

     }
 }

 Instance Variables vs Static Variables
-Now let us discuss the differences between the Instance variables and the Static variables:

 Each object will have its own copy of an instance variable, whereas we can only have one copy of a static variable per class, irrespective of how many objects we create.
 Thus, static variables are good for memory management.
 Changes made in an instance variable using one object will not be reflected in other objects as each object has its own copy of the instance variable.
 In the case of a static variable, changes will be reflected in other objects as static variables are common to all objects of a class.
 We can access instance variables through object references, and static variables can be accessed directly using the class name.